 Jobs and Salaries in Cybersecurity

-- Security Software Developers (or Application Security Engineers) must create new software to combat evolving threats.
-Today a particular focus is on apps that run in the cloud because more businesses are relying on distributed computing.
-Developers/Engineers have an average salary of $140,000 per data from Scout Exchange.
+- Security Software Developers (or Application Security Engineers) create new software to combat evolving threats.
+Today, this role is particularly focused on apps that operate within the cloud, seeing that more and more businesses are relying on distributed computing.
+According to data from ZipRecruiter, the average cyber security salary is about $117,000.

 - Security Systems Administrators protect networks and systems from the threat of unauthorized access.
-Ninety-two percent of malware is delivered via email, according to Verizon research, which leaves business networks constantly at-risk.
-The job averages $131,000 per year, according to Scout Exchange.
+According to Legal Jobs, 92 percent of malware is delivered via email, leaving business networks constantly at-risk.
+According to ZipRecruiter, the average salary is $81,000.

 Where is the Job Demand?

-Metro Philadelphia companies are looking to fill 10,000 jobs, and the market has a particular shortage of security skills in analysis, applications, and cloud computing.
+Employers in the Metro Philadelphia area are looking to fill 10,000 job openings, with the largest skill shortages being security analysis, applications, and cloud computing.

-San Diego alone has about 1,500 cybersecurity companies.
-San Antonio, with its combination of education and military institutions, is becoming known as Cyber City, USA.
-Texas is the state with the most potential for job growth in this industry.
+Furthermore, San Antonio, with its combination of education and military institutions, is recognized as Cyber City, USA, and coincidentally Texas is the state with the most potential for job growth within the industry.